DavidT3/DAXA/paper/paper.md

 # Acknowledgements
-David J Turner and Megan Donague acknowledge support from NASA ADAP...
+DT and MD are grateful for support from the National Aeronautic and Space Administration Astrophysics Data Analysis Program (NASA80NSSC22K0476).

-Kathy Romer (KR), and Paul A. Giles (PG) acknowledge support from the UK Science and Technology Facilities Council via grants ST/P006760/1 (DT), ST/P000525/1 and ST/T000473/1 (PG, KR).
+KR and PG acknowledge support from the UK Science and Technology Facilities Council via grants ST/T000473/1 and ST/X001040/1.

 ADD JESS' STFC CODE

 DO I INCLUDE THIS??
 We acknowledge contributions to the _XMM_ Cluster Survey from A. Bermeo, M. Hilton, P. J. Rooney, S. Bhargava, L. Ebrahimpour, R. G. Mann, M. Manolopoulou, J. Mayers, E. W. Upsdell, C. Vergara, P. T. P. Viana, R. Wilkinson, C. A. Collins, R. C. Nichol, J. P. Stott, and others.